We asses these types of energy sources across different metrics and measureables, such as cost, efficiency, performance, and more.

 Summary – Renewables vs Fossil Fuels vs Nuclear Comparison

-Consumer side price (including looking at electricity supply as a service)
+Consumer side price (i.e. the price of electricity, and looking at electricity supply as a service)

 Energy independence and reliance

-As just one example, with renewable energy, better storage capabilities in batteries, and technology like Artificial Intelligence technology and systems can play might play a role in more sustainably using or maximizing renewable energy
+As just one example, with renewable energy, better storage capabilities in batteries, and technology like artificial intelligence technology and systems can play might play a role in more sustainably using or maximizing renewable energy in the future

 Onto the comparison points …